radon-h2020/radon-particles/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Ensure that the commit message is [a good commit message](https://github.com/joelparkerhenderson/git_commit_message)
 - [ ] Ensure to use auto format in **all** files
-- [ ] Tests created for changes or:
-  - [ ] Test cases are missing - opened issue for that:
-  - [ ] Reason for missing tests:
-- [ ] Screenshots added (for UI changes)
-- [ ] Change in CHANGELOG.md described

 ---